 What is rustic design style?
+Defined, rustic style strongly emphasizes bringing the outdoors in, embracing rugged and natural furniture and textures.
 It’s a difficult question to answer as it is an all-encompassing term for many similar design styles.
-‘Rustic’ is used to describe everything from farmhouse and western, to industrial and modern-rustic design.
-Although the term is rather broad, there are several elements that tie the many forms of rustic design together.
+‘Rustic Style’describes everything from farmhouse and western to industrial and modern-rustic design.
+Although the term is rather broad, several elements tie together the many forms of rustic design.

 Rough-hewn beams instantly add rustic charm.
 They work to help define a space architecturally as well as anchor a rustic design.
-Wood beams can be used to frame ceilings, delineate doorways as well as surround fireplaces and windows.
-Round logs can be added to lend cabin charm.
+To achieve this look, use wood beams to frame ceilings, delineate doorways, and surround fireplaces and windows.
+Round logs lend cabin charm.

 Traditional Kitchen by Atlanta Architects & Peace Design